bootlin/training-materials/common/printk.typ

   - Can specify a log level ranging from `0` (emergency) to `7` (debug)

-  - Be careful of the delays introduced when logs are spitted out on a serial console at 115200 bauds
+  - Be careful of the delays introduced when logs are printed out on a serial console at 115200 bauds

     - A `*_ratelimited()` version exists to limit the amount of print